pitampoudel/komposeauth/README.md

 ## Installation

-Add the VardanSoft Auth KMP dependencies to your project:
+Add the Auth KMP dependencies to your project:

 ```kotlin
 // In your build.gradle.kts